John Buccigross

 John Buccigross (/ˈbuːtʃiɡrɒs/ BOO-chee-gros; born January 27, 1966) is an American sportscaster.
 He has been an anchor for ESPN since 1996.
+Buccigross is currently the play-by-play commentator for the NHL video game franchise from EA Sports.

 Biography

 Buccigross was raised in Indiana, Pennsylvania, before moving to Steubenville, Ohio, at age 11.
 He played basketball at, and graduated from, Steubenville Catholic Central High School.
 Buccigross graduated from Heidelberg College where he majored in communications and theater arts.

 Early career

 Buccigross worked at a Cape Cod, Massachusetts, television station and at WPRI in Providence, Rhode Island.

 ESPN

 Buccigross' television duties include SportsCenter and Baseball Tonight.
 He formerly served as the lead host of the NHL 2Night (1998–2004) alongside analysts Barry Melrose, Ray Ferraro, and Darren Pang.
 He is currently a play-by-play commentator and studio host for the NHL on ESPN, play-by-play man for NCAA Division I men's ice hockey tournament games and is the lead host of their new weekly show, The Point, all with Melrose and Ferraro.

 From 2001 to 2010, Buccigross authored a weekly NHL column for ESPN.com; he continues to contribute written pieces to the site periodically.

 Beginning with the 2012 NHL Playoffs, Buccigross began hosting the #Bucciovertimechallenge on Twitter, asking users to guess the player (one for each team) who would score the game-winning goal for every overtime game throughout the course of the playoffs.
 Selected winners receive a branded item from his online store.
-As of the 2024 playoffs, the challenge is still active.
+As of the 2026 playoffs, the challenge is still active.

 Despite initial reports to the contrary, Buccigross was not included in a mass layoff of on-air ESPN employees that included most of the network's hockey staff in April 2017; his contract was set to expire in the summer of that year.